cleaversolutions/hh/returns.md

 noindex: true
 ---

 ---

 &nbsp;Orders ship out the following business day.

 If you are not 100% satisfied with your purchase for any reason within the first 30 days, you can go through our easy online return process to receive a **FREE** prepaid return shipping label and a **100% refund including your original outbound shipping**\*.

-\*Product must be in **original packaging in new condition**.
+\*Product must be in **original packaging in like-new condition**.
 See our full return policy, including for those outside the US 48, below.
 {: .small}

 ---